Master of Business Administration Program Coordinator: Jewel Shepherd, Ph.D.

 - Applicants with degrees from countries other than the United States who have obtained an undergraduate or graduate degree from a regionally accredited American college or university are not required to submit an approved English proficiency exam score.
 For all other applicants, a minimum score of 79 on the Internet-Based TOEFL (iBT) or 550 on the Paper-Based TOEFL (PBT), a minimum IELTS score of 6.0, or a minimum PTE score of 53 is required for graduate admission.
 Applicants from or who have obtained an undergraduate or graduate degree from English-speaking countries are not required to submit an approved English proficiency exam score if their academic records after review indicate that English was the classroom language for their schoolwork.

-- Applicants are required to submit a statement of purpose or goal statement.
+- Applicants are required to submit a statement of purpose and resume.

 Subject to faculty approval, those who do not meet all the criteria above may be admitted on a provisional basis.